 Selective Online Courses

-And for those who want the very best of the Curtis Brown Creative online writing experience, there is just one week left to apply for our upcoming three-month online novel-writing course, taught by the wondrous Suzannah Dunn – and also for our three-month Writing YA and Children’s Fiction course tutored by the amazing Catherine Johnson.
-Both courses feature intensive interaction with the tutor and with our literary agents.
-Both courses close for applications at midnight at the end of 29 March.
+And for those who want the very best of the Curtis Brown Creative online writing experience, apply for our upcoming three-month online novel-writing course, taught by the fantastic Lisa O’Donnell.
+This course features intensive interaction with the tutor and with our literary agents.
+Applications close Sun 10 May.